 We'll prompt you to either add this number as a new contact or add it to an existing contact.

 You'll receive a banner notification on your screen, a badge notification on the app's icon, and a notification within the app—in other words, we got your back.

 Once you open the app, you'll see any unread messages at the top of your Recent screen marked with a blue dot.

 Worried you'll miss something in the shuffle?
 We display a colored bar at the bottom of your screen alerting you of the # of unread notifications.

 Need to grab the attention of the group?
 On your new message screen, tap and scroll to keep adding recipient's names.

-Once you've started your conversation, you can tap on the Profile within the conversation thread to view individual group members, add another contact to your group, or leave the group.
+Once you've started your conversation, you can tap on Info within the conversation thread to view individual group members, add another contact to your group, mute group notifications, or simply leave the group altogether.

 Tap on any individual group member to pull up options like:

 Not only is your outbound caller ID and HD Calling options nestled under your Settings, but also the ability to adjust the type of notifications you receive as well as how you receive them.

 By default, these options are toggled ON, but you can always opt to turn one or all three off.